 "This is something we're committed to: environmentally friendly packaging," Bicknell told Sun Media about the made-in-Canada solution.

 "This is a Canadian exclusive.
 This is not happening anywhere else in the world.
 But, obviously, the Americans are aware and very interested to see how this performs.
 They're really excited for us and they're rooting for us and they want to get to a place where they can do this, too."
-George covered the American marketing of this film earlier here; Bruce Kirkland continues with a description of the movie's production:

 While the $175-million movie itself stinks, it still seemed perfect for green packaging.
 During production, director Tom Shadyac committed himself to a zero impact on the environment.